 Once you have everything in place, check to make sure it's looking and working great on your blog.

-If for what ever reason you don't like the plugin above, you might also want to check out these other great plugins.
+If for whatever reason, you don't like the plugin above, as I said, there are a few others you might also want to check out.
+Here are some more -

 Options include -

 Worth The Read - is another lightweight, minimal-distractive reading progress bar that comes with a cool reading time commitment feature that you can control separately.

 Like the other plugins mentioned above, you can change the color and placement of the progress bar on your posts or pages and have control over width, offset values, and transparency.